nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 }
 ```

-#### Rule
+### Rule

 Finally, let's create a [rule](data-cookbooks/setup.md#rules).
 In this example we're just going to create a `onetime` throw-away rule that will be easy to test with.
-This rule will kick off the `DiscoverAndParsePdrs` workflow, which is the beginning of a Cumulus SIPS workflow.
+This rule will kick off the `DiscoverAndQueuePdrs` workflow, which is the beginning of a Cumulus SIPS workflow.

 ```json
 {